carpentries-incubator/twitter-with-twarc/README.md

 ## What to do next

-- ** UCSB team: ** Complete the post-workshop run-through shortening the folder names and fixing obvious mistakes.
 - ** anyone: ** Have at it.
 Make issues.
 Give feedback.
 Teach the lesson.
 Submit pull requests.

 There's still a little Carpentry advice: